poundifdef/Flask-MongoMyAdmin/README.rst

 This is a work in progres; I would love for this to become a feature-complete frontend to MongoDB which makes it easy to add on to any flask project.

+There are several screenshots in the screenshots/ directory.
+Take a look to get a sense of what this dashboard looks like.

 Features
 --------